IllustratedMan-code/Comprehensive-Exam/slides/pages/figures.md

 backgroundSize: auto 95%
 ```

-## All Scores are Correlated with ATAC and CTCF signal
+<h2 class="absolute bottom-50% max-w-40%"> All Scores are Correlated with ATAC and CTCF signal </h2>

 ---